atolcd/alfresco-trashcan-cleaner/README.md

 This Alfresco module periodically purges old content from the Alfresco trashcan.

 Works with:

  - Alfresco Community 3.x and 4.x
  - Alfresco Enterprise 3.x and 4.x

 Building the module
 -------------------
-By default, `mvn package` will build the AMP file against Alfresco Community 3.4.e.
+By default, `mvn package` will build the AMP file against Alfresco Community 4.2.e.
 This can be changed via the Maven property `alfresco.version`.

-If you use an Enterprise Edition, and have credentials to the private Maven repository, you can use the *enterprise* profile, which by default uses Alfresco Enterprise 3.4.9:
+Building with older *enterprise* versions will require to use the org.alfresco.enterprise groupId in the dependencies.

-    mvn package -P enterprise
+Usage of an *enterprise* version will require to have credentials to the Alfresco private Maven repository.

 Installing the module
 ---------------------